-Search, analysis and synthesis of data and information, using the necessary technologies
+Search, analysis and synthesis of data and information, using the necessary technologies Adaptation to new situations

 Criticism and self-criticism

 Lectures/Theory:

 Block construction and manipulation for creating a wide range of garment styles, lines, seams and details in skirts, dresses and shirts.
 Creating decorative details-ruffles, folds, cowl, pleats gathering ect.
 Study the technical details of the garments (finishes, seams, accessories).